cfw-guide/ios.cfw.guide/docs/en_US/guides/resigning-apps.md

 ---
 lang: en_US
-title: "Resigning Apps"
+title: "Sideloading Apps"
-description: Guide to using resigning your apps with or without a computer
+description: Guide to using sideloading and resigning your apps with or without a computer
 permalink: /resigning-apps
 redirect_from:
   - /resign